-STONEHENGE AND THE A303 – UPDATE
+STONEHENGE AND THE A303 – SEPTEMBER 2017 UPDATE

 Earlier this year the Government announced plans to upgrade a seven-mile single carriageway stretch of the A303 near Stonehenge in Wiltshire into a dual carriageway.
 The single carriageway section of the A303 currently runs alongside the stones and the Government’s proposed option is “to construct a 1.8 mile dual carriageway tunnel to improve journey times, remove the sight and sound of traffic and enhance the world heritage site”.
-A Stonehenge consultation process was launched, which ran to 5th March, to give the public the opportunity to comment on the proposals.
+A Stonehenge consultation process was launched, which ran until 5th March, to give the public the opportunity to comment on the proposals.

+The options submitted for the consultation envisaged an eastern portal just to the east of the point where the current A303 cuts across the Avenue and a western portal to the southwest of the Normanton Down Barrow Group which was well south of the current A303 and so would have involved a length of new dual carriageway within the World Heritage Site.
 CBA Wessex, together with numerous other archaeological bodies, expressed their opposition to the proposed scheme because of the location of the proposed tunnel portals, especially the western portal, and the introduction of a significant length of dual carriageway into the World Heritage Site.
-In addition the World Heritage Committee of UNESCO has commented on the government proposals and has expressed concern that the current proposals would adversely affect the OUV (Outstanding Universal Value) of the World Heritage Site and has urged the government to explore further options including the southern surface route or a longer tunnel that will remove any dual carriageway from the World Heritage Site.
+In addition the World Heritage Committee of UNESCO also expressed concern that the proposals would adversely affect the OUV (Outstanding Universal Value) of the World Heritage Site and urged the government to explore further options including the southern surface route or a longer tunnel that would remove any dual carriageway from the World Heritage Site.